Jens Petter Stang

 Jens Petter Stang (born 28 November 1977) is a retired Norwegian football player.

-Stang came through the youth system of Lyn and made his senior debut in June 1997.
-After one season in Eliteserien and one in 1. divisjon, he pursued high education in Trondheim, and played for Byåsen on the second tier.
+Stang began his career in the youth system of Lyn and made his senior debut in June 1997.
+He spent one season in Eliteserien and one in 1. divisjon before moving to Trondheim to pursue higher education, during which he played for Byåsen on the second tier.

-In the 1999 1. divisjon, Byåsen was deducted points for financial irregularities and looked doomed from the onset.
-Not finding themselves above the relegation line a single time during the season, Byåsen played a decisive season closer against Skjetten SK.
-In extra time, Stang secured a goal to give Byåsen a victory and avoid relegation at the cost of FK Lofoten.
+In the 1999 1. divisjon, Byåsen was deducted points for financial irregularities and remained in the relegation zone throughout the season.
+In the final match of the season against Skjetten SK, Stang scored a decisive extra-time goal, securing a victory that allowed Byåsen to avoid relegation at the expense of FK Lofoten.

 In 2004 he appeared for St. Hanshaugen IF.
-He was later a prolific veteran's football player for Oppegård IL.
+He later continued playing as a veteran's football player for Oppegård IL.